olivier3lanc/Frontend-links/README.md

 ## Background removers

-* [Remove or replace image background without upload image - BgSub](https://bgsub.com/) Remove or replace backgrounds from images in just 5 seconds, intelligently adjust colors, all in the browser, no need to upload your images
+* [BgSub](https://bgsub.com/) Remove or replace backgrounds from images in just 5 seconds, intelligently adjust colors, all in the browser, no need to upload your images
 * [Cleanup.pictures](https://cleanup.pictures/) Remove objects, people, text and defects from any picture for free.
 Create a clean background for a product picture 📸, re-design any items 👠, fill up some missing space for a youtube thumbnail 🎬, You can use it to iron your shirts 👕...etc!
 * [FocoClipping](https://www.fococlipping.com/) FocoClipping is an online image background remover to remove image background freely by smart AI.
 Then edit, crop, change background, add shadows to perfect your photos!

+## Base64

+* [b64.io - image optimisation & base64 encode](http://b64.io/) b64.io online image optimizer and base64 encoder

 ## Boilerplates

 * [A Blog Post With Every HTML Element](https://www.patrickweaver.net/blog/a-blog-post-with-every-html-element/) Patrick Weaver’s Website
-* [GitHub - dbox/html5-kitchen-sink: Sample markup containing all HTML5 elements for jumpstarting/testing css](https://github.com/dbox/html5-kitchen-sink/) :potable_water: Sample markup containing all HTML5 elements for jumpstarting/testing css - GitHub - dbox/html5-kitchen-sink: Sample markup containing all HTML5 elements for jumpstarting/testing css
+* [Sample markup containing all HTML5 elements](https://github.com/dbox/html5-kitchen-sink/) :potable_water: Sample markup containing all HTML5 elements for jumpstarting/testing css - GitHub - dbox/html5-kitchen-sink: Sample markup containing all HTML5 elements for jumpstarting/testing css

 ## Characters and glyphs

-* [SYMBL (◕‿◕) Symbols, Emojis, Characters, Scripts, Alphabets, Hieroglyphs and the entire Unicode](https://symbl.cc/en/) Explore symbols, characters, hieroglyphs, scripts, and alphabets on SYMBL (◕‿◕).
+* [SYMBL (◕‿◕)](https://symbl.cc/en/) Explore symbols, characters, hieroglyphs, scripts, and alphabets on SYMBL (◕‿◕).
 Find and copy 😎 Emojis, ❤ hearts, → arrows, ★ stars.
 Complete Unicode table, interesting facts, and technical information
-* [CopyChar – Copy special characters to your clipboard](https://copychar.cc/) A basic app that allows you to find and copy special characters to your clipboard.
+* [CopyChar](https://copychar.cc/) A basic app that allows you to find and copy special characters to your clipboard.
 Click or tap on a character and it will be copied to your clipboard.
-* [Glyphy → Copy & paste glyphs with ease! ♥](https://www.glyphy.io/) Glyphy is a simple online tool that allows you to easily copy popular ASCII characters & other symbols (also known as glyphs) to your device's clipboard, so that you can then paste them to any document or app you want.
+* [Glyphy](https://www.glyphy.io/) Glyphy is a simple online tool that allows you to easily copy popular ASCII characters & other symbols (also known as glyphs) to your device's clipboard, so that you can then paste them to any document or app you want.
 Copy and paste glyph's such as ‣ ÷ ½ → ✓ ♥ ⌘ … with ease!
 * [Text symbols - MockoFUN 😎](https://www.mockofun.com/text-symbols/) Over 1000 text symbols that are free to copy and paste.
 MockoFun is an online text editor with fonts that you can use for free!
 * [¿©hara¢ter(s)! | A typographic cheat sheet.](https://characters.viktornuebel.com/?ref=tiny-helpers#/special-characters?font=) A typographic cheat sheet.
 Simple overview page for special characters and their shortcodes.
 Comes as an easy to use web app.
-* [Webmoji | An open-source emoji collection](https://webmoji.xyz/) Explore thousands of emojis right in your web browser.
+* [Webmoji](https://webmoji.xyz/) Explore thousands of emojis right in your web browser.
 Search, copy, and use.
 All for free, accessible to all.
 * [Kaomoji Cool Club](https://kaomojicool.club/) Welcome to club ヾ(𐂲◡𐂲)ゞ

 ## Charts